 As of 1992, the population on the island was estimated at approximately 124 individuals.
 Its decline has been due to forest destruction and habitat loss due to construction.

 Approximately 16 species of common coqui, members of the diverse neotropical frog genus Eleutherodactylus, are known in Puerto Rico.
-Of these 16, 13 have been found in El Yunque National Forest.
+Of these, 13 have been found in El Yunque National Forest.

-Although the coquí is an amphibian, it possesses some features that are unusual in frogs.
+Although the coquí is an amphibian, it possesses some unusual features in frogs.
 These differences are seen mainly in its morphology, reproduction and developmental stages.
 In terms of morphology, the coquí does not have webbing between its toes because it is a tree dweller in moist environments.

-Another significant difference is that it does not have a definitive larval stage and the eggs laid by the female are terrestrial instead of aquatic.
-This means that a miniature frog-let, rather than a tadpole, arises from the incubation period.
+Another significant difference is that it does not have a final larval stage, and the eggs laid by the female are terrestrial instead of aquatic.
+This means that a miniature froglet, rather than a tadpole, arises from the incubation period.

 Neotropical migrant birds breed in North America and migrate to the south for the winter.
 Approximately 35 species of these migratory birds either winter or pass through El Yunque during this season.
 They contribute significantly to the total animal diversity of the forest.
 The recent decline in the population of migratory birds throughout North America, Mexico, Central America and the Caribbean is of growing concern.

-Rivers and streams provide aquatic habitats for organisms that are important elements of the forest's biological diversity.
+Rivers and streams provide aquatic habitats for organisms essential to the forest's biological diversity.
 Most perennial (flowing year-round) and many ephemeral (flowing for short periods yearly) streams in the forest support many aquatic species.

 Aquatic species include seven species of fish, nine species of freshwater shrimp and one species of freshwater crab.
-For ecological as well as recreational reasons the forest's aquatic resource values are very significant.
+The forest's aquatic resource values are significant for ecological and recreational reasons.

-Within the forest boundary, exists some of the most pristine and productive aquatic habitats remaining on the island.
+Some of the island's most pristine and productive aquatic habitats remain within the forest boundary.
 These nonrenewable resources are illegally fished with traps and spears.
-Harvest of these species is as yet unregulated, both on and off the forest.
+Harvest of these species is unregulated, both on and off the forest.

-Monitoring surveys to determine their distribution, habitat needs, population status and population trend are conducted regularly to protect these aquatic members of the forest's family.
+Monitoring surveys to determine their distribution, habitat needs, population status and trends are conducted regularly to protect these aquatic members of the forest's family.